 A Part 150 Study is an in-depth noise and land use compatibility study authorized by the FAA that involves working with the community to address its concerns and developing a detailed analysis of aviation-related noise levels and the variables that affect them.
 A Part 150 Study consists of two technical elements: Noise Exposure Maps (NEMs) and Noise Compatibility Program (NCP).
-The NEMs include aircraft noise exposure contours created using the FAA’s Aviation Environmental Design Tool (AEDT).
-The noise contours are overlaid on a map that depicts the airport’s layout and land uses within the communities surrounding the airport.
+The NEMs identify aircraft noise exposure contours, developed using the FAA’s Aviation Environmental Design Tool (AEDT), which are overlaid on a map that depicts the airport’s layout and land uses within the communities surrounding the airport.
 The NCP is a summary of analyses and proposed actions that the FAA, airport operators, active airlines, and communities near the airport can perform to reduce existing and future aircraft noise and land use incompatibilities.
-These actions may include noise abatement, noise mitigation, and/or other preventive measures.
+These actions may include noise abatement, noise mitigation, and other preventive measures.

-With funding assistance from the FAA, a consulting team led by HMMH is conducting an update of the Noise Exposure Maps previously accepted in 2005.
-The current Study will update the 2005 NEM based upon current conditions and aircraft operational activity at the airport including the change in aircraft for the CANG.
-The resulting NEM’s will reflect the noise exposure from aircraft operations occurring during the year of submission to the FAA (2016) and a five-year forecast (2021) as mandated by the FAA.
+With funding assistance from the FAA, the City of Fresno Airports Department, along with a consulting team led by HMMH, is conducting an update of the 2005 Noise Exposure Maps.
+The current Study will update the 2005 NEM based upon current conditions and aircraft operational activity at the airport.
+The resulting NEM’s will reflect the noise exposure from aircraft operations occurring during the year of submission to the FAA (2017) and as forecast five years into the future (2022).

 FAT Part 150 NEM Update Process